UOSAN/ROC/README.md

 - Subject ID
 - Whether or not to use the MRI button box

-**`runROC_[run number]scan.m`**
+**`runROC.m`**
-This script runs the scanner task.
+This script runs both the scanner and behavioral tasks.
+If in the scanner, there will be 4 runs.
+If behavioral, there will be 2 runs.
 The variables and paths should be modified for your study.
 User inputs include:
 - Subject ID
+– Session number
 - Whether or not to use the MRI button box

-**`runROC_[run number]beh.m`**
-This script runs the behavioral task.
-The variables and paths should be modified for your study.
-User inputs include:
-- Subject ID
-- Whether or not to use the MRI button box
+– Run number

 ## Output
 Files are saved to the `ROC/Output` directory.